westland-valhalla/retired-warrior/README.md

 We did not store fat, we were lean, and we knew hunger well.

-[Christopher Johnson McCandless, aka Alexander Supertramp (Alex)](https://en.wikipedia.org/wiki/Chris_McCandless) teaches us important lessons about the danger of loneliness, and about the beauty of the call to the wild.
+[Christopher Johnson McCandless, aka Alexander Supertramp (Alex)](https://en.wikipedia.org/wiki/Chris_McCandless) teaches us important lessons about the danger of loneliness, and about the nearly irresistible beauty of the call to the wild.

 ![Alex](images/chris_mccandless.png)